 Prostaglandin E2 (PGE2) drives cellular inflammation, proliferation, autoimmunity and cancer immune-evasion, signaling through several receptors.
 The EP2 and EP4 receptors are involved in immune suppression and metastasis, with EP4 selective antagonists currently in clinical trials.

-MBF-362 is a potent and selective EP2/EP4 dual antagonist arising from structure-based design.
+MBF-362 is a potent and selective EP4 antagonist arising from structure-based design.
 EP2 and EP4 work in tandem through cyclic AMP cell signalling.
-Dual antagonism is positioned to effectively block this pathway, eliminating the possibility of compensatory mechanisms after single receptor antagonism.
+EP4 antagonism is positioned to effectively block the major component of this pathway.

 The compound has demonstrated efficacy in solid tumor models, showing synergy in combination with anti-PD-L1 antibodies.

-MBF-362 has shown excellent safety and tolerability in IND-enabling studies.
-It is currently completing preclinical formulation, prior to evaluation in oncology patients in a phase Ib trial.
+MBF-362 has shown excellent safety and tolerability in IND-enabling studies and has completed preclinical formulation.
+MBF-362 is currently in clinical trials as monotherapy in oncology patients in a phase Ib trial.

 The molecule is protected by IP, wholly owned by Medibiofarma.